openedx/frontend-platform/README.md

 - Axios/JWT (auth)
 - React Intl (i18n)

-NOTE: As of this writing, both authentication and i18n are _not_ configurable.
-The `initialize()` function does not allow applications to supply alternate auth/i18n implementations; this is because the interface and implementations for auth and i18n have not yet been separated and modularized.
+NOTE: As of this writing, i18n is _not_ configurable.
+The `initialize()` function does not allow applications to supply an alternate i18n implementation; this is because the interface and implementation for i18n has not yet been separated and modularized.

 # Testing Locally